(one word & lower-case)

 The tomatoband experiment commenced in Richmond, VA in the fall 0f 2010.
 Life-long friends, Charlie Mitchell, guitar, and Alex Irwin, keyboards, starting writing odd music and performing it around town as a duo.
 Some catchy tunes melted into some weird improvisation, and the mold was born.

-In 2017, tomatoband fully-relocated to Charleston, SC and added Alan Stern, bass guitar, and Jake Acheson, drums.
-Now, with dozens of original tunes and more on the way, the experiment has taken on greater scale.
-With the debut release of Disc Uncertain on Wappoo Cuts Records in August 2017, the band established themselves as willing bards for a new generation.
-Their hard work was recognized when the Charleston City Paper named tomatoband a finalist for Jam Band of the Year in 2017.
+In 2017, tomatoband fully-relocated to Charleston, SC as an electric four-piece band.
+Jake Acheson, drums, and Buz Buzby, bass guitar, comprise the rhythm section, and now, with dozens of original tunes and more on the way, the experiment has taken on greater scale.
+Under their indie label, Wappoo Cuts Records, the band has released three full-length studio records, Disc Uncertain (2017), Routine Interactions (2018), and Bird Hotel (2019).
+With their relentless pursuit of creative excellence, the band has established themselves as willing bards for a new generation.
+Their hard work has been recognized as the Charleston City Paper has named tomatoband a finalist for Jam Band of the Year in 2017 and 2018.

-Featured in the July/August 2018 issue of Relix Magazine and nominated for the second year in a row for Jam Band of the Year in Charleston, tomatoband is being recognized for its hard work and original approach to sound and music.
+Featured in the July/August 2018 issue of Relix Magazine and annually nominated for Jam Band of the Year in Charleston, tomatoband is being recognized for its hard work and original approach to sound and music.
 With a strong emphasis on satirical songwriting and improvisation, the band's sound manifests itself in a unique live performance at each stop along the road.

 The Post and Courier describes tomatoband's sound as "experimental...featuring funk, jazz, electronic, reggae and psychedelic elements...Explorative ethereal patterns...unlike anything you've ever quite heard."